open-telemetry/opentelemetry-specification/specification/api-metrics.md

 key property of Counter instruments is that two `Add(1)` events are semantically equivalent to one `Add(2)` event--`Add(m)` and `Add(n)` is equivalent to `Add(m+n)`.
-This means that Counter events can be combined using addition by definition.
+This means that Counter events can be combined using addition, by definition.

 Labels associated with Counter instrument events can be used to compute rates and totals over selected dimensions.
 When aggregating